alemamm/oakmower/index.md

 The [minimum depth](https://docs.luxonis.com/faq/#onboard-camera-minimum-depths) of the device depends on the camera baseline.
 In the case of the [OAK-D](https://docs.luxonis.com/products/bw1098obc/) used in this project the minimum depth was 0.689 meters.
 In my tests WLS filtering did a good job enhancing the results without needing the [extended disparity mode](https://docs.luxonis.com/faq/#extended_disparity) that is planned to be implemented in future DepthAI releases.
 ###### Sidenote: Semantic Segmentation:
 Training and running a semantic segmentation model on the device on RGB images is a promising approach.
 However, the texture can also be seen in the mono camera stream and until the release of Gen2 the DepthAI API does not allow for inference of two models.

-This should give an overview of the solution.
-Use diagrams, flowcharts to explain the solution visually.
-If you reference papers, please provide links.

 # Results [3 - 4 pages]
 Use as much space as you want to show as many results as you want.
 Link to generated videos if needed.